In Vasari's Renaissance text 'The Lives' (1550), he recounts the story of Giotto painting a fly upon the nose of one of his

 Lacan likens the fly found in tromp l'oeil to being a lure for the gaze.

-from the remains of death.
+made from the remains of death.
 It is possible to force it into shape through recompression of its tiny particles.
-It can be reconstituted
+It can be

-The surface of chalk absorbs and deadens, it is densely matt and comes away under the touch.
+The surface of chalk absorbs and deadens, it is densely matte and comes away under the touch.

-chalk which has been exposed to intense heat and pressure.
-It took 10 days to create a surface a few microns thick using the
+Marble is chalk which has been exposed to intense heat and pressure.
+It took 10 days to create a surface a few microns

 Giotto's Cosmic Crush